-On October 2, 2009, Allen James ("Employee") filed a petition for appeal with the Office of Employee Appeals ("OEA" or "the Office") contesting the District of Columbia Department of Consumer and Regulatory Affairs ("DCRA" or "the Agency") action of abolishing his position through a Reduction-In-Force ("RIF").
-The effective date of the RIF was September 4, 2009.
-I was assigned this matter on or around October 17, 2011.
+On October 23, 2009, Kasey Richardson ("Employee") filed a petition for appeal with the Office of Employee Appeals ("OEA" or "the Office") contesting the District of Columbia Public Schools' ("the Agency") action of abolishing her position through a Reduction-In-Force ("RIF").
+The effective date of the RIF was November 2, 2009.
+I was assigned this matter on or around December 19, 2011.
 Thereafter, I scheduled a Prehearing Conference in order to assess the parties' arguments.
-Employee did not appear for this conference.
-I then issued an Order for Statement of Good Cause dated November 15, 2011, wherein I required Employee to provide good cause for his failure to appear for the above mentioned Prehearing Conference.
-Employee was required to respond to this order on or before November 28, 2011.
+The conference was scheduled for January 19, 2012 at 10:30am.
+Neither party physically appeared for this conference.
+However, Sara White, Agency's representative in this matter telephoned the undersigned to inform that she was sick and was then currently seeking medical attention for her ailment.
+Ms. White, then advised that she would be able to participate in the conference via telephone.
+I then informed Ms. White that Employee had not appeared for the conference.
+I then issued an Order for Statement of Good Cause dated January 19, 2012, wherein I required both parties to provide good cause for their respective failure to appear for the above mentioned Prehearing Conference.
+Both parties were required to respond on or before January 31, 2012.
+Ms. White timely submitted a satisfactory response to the aforementioned order.
 To date, I have not received a response from Employee.
-Due to Employee's failure to actively prosecute his appeal, I have decided that no further proceedings are required.
-The record is now closed.